sheerun/prettier-standard/README.md

 Formats with [prettier](https://github.com/prettier/prettier) and lints with [eslint](https://eslint.org/) preconfigured with [standard](https://github.com/standard/standard) rules (✿◠‿◠)

-You don't have to fix any whitespace warnings and waste time configuring eslint presets :relieved:
+You don't have to fix any whitespace errors and waste time configuring eslint presets :relieved:

 ## Installation